tctien342/Asus-Vivobook-S510UA-Hackintosh/README.md

 - via Clover Configurator: Boot > Arguments: add `-wegnoegpu`
 - save & reboot

-If there is more than one boot-arg, make sure you separate them with a space from each other!
+If there is more than one boot-arg, make sure you separate them from each other with a space!

 # Known Issues, weaknesses and oddities